Demston/Demston/README.md

 ### 👨‍💻 About me:

 My name is Dmitry.
-Here I post my projects and developments.
-I develop applications in Python for work and at home.
+I develop applications and maintain services in Python, work with databases, automate routine processes.

 ---